 Do I Have to Take a Mouth Swab Drug Test?

 An employer cannot force an employee or job candidate to take an oral drug test.
 However, there will likely be negative consequences for refusing a test.
 If you refuse to take a pre-employment oral drug test, an employer can revoke a job offer.
-If you refuse to take a drug test while you are a current employee, your company can fire or suspend you, or refuse you a promotion.
+If you refuse to take a drug test while you are a current employee, your company can fire or suspend you or refuse you a promotion.

-If you take an oral test but believe the results are inaccurate, you may be able to have another test, or have the specimen reviewed again.
+If you take an oral test but believe the results are inaccurate, you may be able to have another test or have the specimen reviewed again.
 Check with your company for information on how you can request a retest.

-You can ask your company about their drug testing policy as well.
+You can ask your company about its drug testing policy as well.
 Typically, the policy should be clearly laid out in an employee handbook.
 If this is not the case, you can talk to someone in human resources for more information on company policies.

 - A mouth swab drug test uses saliva to test for the presence of drugs and alcohol.

 - Mouth swab tests can detect drugs from soon after ingestion to 24 to 48 hours after use.

 - Drug testing policies vary from state to state and from industry to industry.